How to Initiate a Full System Recovery on Toshiba Notebooks

 - Make sure that your notebook is plugged in to an outlet with your ac-adapter.

-- Press the Zero key down & hold it down while pressing the power button.
+- Press the Zero key and hold it down while pressing the power button.
 Then, quickly release the power button while continuing to hold down the zero key.
-Wait until you see the word "Toshiba" on your screen, & then release the Zero key.
+Wait until you see the word Toshiba on your screen and then release the Zero key.

 - In a few moments a menu will appear giving you several system restore options (including a default factory restore).

-*Based on current system models available November 2011
+This article was written based on current system models available November 2011.

 Part II: Recovering From a Virus or Malware

-After your notebook has been reset to the default settings, you may discover that a limited or "Trial" version of AntiVirus software has been pre-installed on your system.
+After your notebook has been reset to the default settings, you may discover that a limited or trial version of antivirus software has been pre-installed on your system.
 If you do not intend to purchase this trial software, then you should remove (uninstall) it from your system before installing any other third-party antivirus programs.
 If you do not remove the trial version, serious software conflict issues may result.
-Conflicts between multiple AntiVirus applications can include the system locking up, crashing, restarting, or running extremely slow.
-After installing any anti-virus program, it is important to activate it, update it (via the Internet), and to keep it updated.
-Viruses, Spyware & Malware surface daily and may infiltrate your computer at any time, so be vigilant.
+Conflicts between multiple antivirus applications can include the system locking up, crashing, restarting, or running extremely slow.
+After installing any antivirus program, it is important to activate it, update it (via the Internet), and to keep it updated.
+Viruses, Spyware and Malware surface daily and may infiltrate your computer at any time, so be vigilant.

 Note: Do not copy infected data from a data backup, back on to your computer.
 If you saved files on your computer onto an external hard drive, flash drive or other media (when you had the virus), there is a pretty good chance that that data is also infected.